 Try not to be overly sympathetic or even worse, pessimistic.
 Avoid the attitude, “My grandchildren will never be the same.”
 Or think, “They will never get over this.”
 This kind of negative thinking will come through in your interactions.

-And even in the very process of working with divorce lawyers around Slidell LA, you rather think positively: “My grandchildren are resilient.
+Rather. think positively: “My grandchildren are resilient.
 Children have a wonderful ability to adjust.
 My grandchildren will survive this divorce and develop strength and endurance that will help them later in life.”
-Let your grandchildren know that things are going to be all right, but don’t forget about good law firm.
+Let your grandchildren know that things are going to be all right.

 Tell your grandchildren about challenges you’ve faced and overcome in your lifetime.
 I recently lost my mother, but I want my grandchildren to see me as someone who is finding my way through grief, moving forward, and discovering joy and happiness again.
 I want to help them see they can do the same.
 Positive attitudes are contagious.